fcetinkaya/Windows-Applications/README.md

-# Windows Uygulama Örnekleri
+# Windows Applications
-C# ve Windows masaüstü uygulama yazılım konusunda kendisini geliştirmek isteyenler için hazırlanmıştır.
+It is prepared for those who want to improve themselves in C # and Windows desktop application software.

 ## Table of contents